Dasharo/presentations/pages/dug_8/2-dasharo-community-status.md

 ## Dasharo Beta Testing Group

-Novacustom Beta Testing Group is in our opinion very efficient way to expose potentially problematic binaries to small group of engaged community members.
-Based on that experience we would like to build approach which would work for all Dasharo market segments.

-Benefit of Beta Testers would be free and early access to Dasharo binaries at the price of potentially bricking your device.
-We believe number of those benefits can grow in future, so Beta Testers could be proud and respected members of community.
+There is not much interest in joining Beta Testing group, so we will hold on with this effort for some time.

-**Tech Preview** - we plan to introduce some experimental releases, which would be available to Beta Tester and as paid option to everyone else.
+**Tech Preview** - we still plan to introduce some experimental releases, which would be available to Beta Tester and as paid option to everyone else.
 Those will cover some advanced security features like: TrenchBoot, SMI Transfer Monitor, Intel Boot Guard or similar.
+This more likely will happen in 2025.

 ::right::